tanvirr007/CustomROM_build_guide_aosp/README.md

 nano evolution_strings.xml
 ```

-Now, do the same procedure to save and exit as you did to save the <b>AndroidProducts.mk</b> && <b>lmodroid_spes.mk</b>
+Now, do the same procedure to save and exit as you did to save the `AndroidProducts.mk` && `lmodroid_spes.mk`

 That's it!!!

 ## Locate Rom Path ##

-Now manually type ( cd .. ) to go on your rom directory, or paste this command below 👇
+Now manually type ` cd .. ` to go on your rom directory, or paste this command below 👇

 ```bash
 cd .. && cd .. && cd .. && ls